almeidaa11/almeidaa11/README.md

 ### Hey!
 I'm Bruno Almeida 👋

-- 🙋‍♂️ I'm currently in the 7th semester of Computer Science
+- 🙋‍♂️ I'm 21 years old and currently in the 7th semester of Computer Science
 - 📚 Studying the languages Java and Angular, improving the language HTML5, CSS
 - 📫 Contact me by e-mail: almeidabg11@gmail.com